khuyentran1401/cicd-mlops-demo/README.md

 ## Why?
 Continuous Integration (CI) is the practice of continuously merging and testing code changes into a shared repository.
 In a machine learning project, CI can be very useful for several reasons:

-- Catching errors early: With CI, any changes made to the codebase are automatically built and tested, which helps catch any errors early in the development cycle.
-This is especially important in machine learning projects since models can be complex, and errors can be hard to spot.
+- Catching errors early: With CI, any changes made to the codebase are automatically tested, which helps catch any errors early in the development cycle.

-- Ensuring reproducibility: With CI, you can ensure that the codebase is always in a reproducible state.
-This means that anyone can run the code at any time and get the same results.
-This is important in machine learning projects because reproducibility is essential for scientific research.
+- Ensuring reproducibility: Running tests on the codebase ensures that the codebase is reproducible.

 - Facilitating collaboration: With CI, everyone on the team is working with the same codebase, and everyone can see changes made by other team members.
 This can help prevent conflicts and facilitate collaboration.

-- Automating tests: CI tools can automatically run tests on the codebase, ensuring that everything is working as expected.
-This can help catch errors that might otherwise go unnoticed.

-- Ensuring scalability: Machine learning projects often involve large datasets and complex models.
-With CI, you can ensure that the codebase is scalable and can handle large datasets and models.

 ## Scenario
 - Data scientists make some changes to the code and create a new model locally